What is a steering committee?

 To show they are committed and not just thinking about their next golf tournament.

 So, prepare yourself for questions: Do the costs include shipping?
 Did you talk to HR about this?
 Why didn’t you do it that way?
-Whatever you say, make it succinct way and only proceed once the point has been clarified.
+Whatever you share, be succinct and only proceed once the point has been clarified.

 For cases when there’s a decision to be taken, you’ll say a few words about the topic and the committee will announce their verdict.